 There is no end to the beautiful papers and embellishments available to scrapbookers.
 Here are a few of my go-to shops for finding supplies for your December Daily Album.
 Of course, always stop by your favourite local scrapbooking store to see all the new and fun Christmas products they have in-store!

 If you are nervous about starting from scratch, why not get a mini-album or travellers notebook kit that will get you an album that is *mostly* done.
-Two of my favourite online classes that come with a kit full of supplies are from Vicki Boutin and Layle By Mail (mini-album kits and Travellers Notebook Kits).
+Two of my favourite online classes with a kit full of supplies are from Vicki Boutin and Layle By Mail (mini-album kits and Travellers Notebook Kits).

 Where To Find Inspiration

-Like scrapbooking supplies available there is no shortage of inspiration out there.
+Like scrapbooking supplies available, there is no shortage of inspiration out there.